 “Hmmm.
 You guys are on a full load.”
 The man identified himself as Bryce Conner, a California surfer from Laguna Beach.
 He was friendly and talkative.

-“The logistics of military conscription are strange, Southern California sends more foot soldiers to Vietnam than any other part of the continental United States,” he pronounced.
+“The logistics of military conscription are strange, Southern California sends more foot soldiers to Vietnam than any other part of the continental United States,” he pronounced with pride.
+“Where you guys from?”

 “New York City does its part, too, you know,” said Galan.

 “Right on,” interjected Rawlings.
 “Chicago, too.
-A legion of scared, raging young men thrown into war.
+We’re a legion of scared, raging young men thrown into war.
 High schoolers transformed into bayonet killers.”

 Conner smirked and continued his tale.
 “Southern California is a throbbing heart of the US military-industrial complex.
 Ironically, just a few miles north, we have the hotbed of antiwar protest and counterculture.